mozilla-services/merino-py/docs/dev/index.md

 ### Update the defaults

 Dynaconf is used for all configuration management in Merino, where values are specified in the `merino/configs/` directory in `.toml` files.
+Environment variables are set for each environment as well and can be set when using the cli to launch the Merino service.
 Environment variables take precedence over the values set in the `.toml` files, so any environment variable set will automatically override defaults.
 By the same token, any config file that is pointed to will override the `merino/configs/default.toml` file.

-If the change you want to make makes the system better for most development tasks, consider adding it to `config/development.yaml`, so that other developers can take advantage of it.
-You can look at `config/base.yaml`, which defines all requires configuration, to see an example of the structure.
+If the change you want to make makes the system better for most development tasks, consider adding it to `merino/configs/development.toml`, so that other developers can take advantage of it.
+If you do so, you likely want to add validation to those settings which needs to be added in `merino/config.py`, where the Dynaconf instance exists along with its validators.
+For examples of the various config settings, look at `configs/default.toml` and `merino/config.py` to see an example of the structure.

-It is not suitable to put secrets in `config/development.yaml`.
+It is not suitable to put secrets in `configs/secrets.toml`.

 ### Create a local override